 The National Mapping Agencies are at the core of the SALB programme as they provide the authoritative source information on administrative boundaries.
 The SALB programme is merely a conduit which allows the authoritative information on administrative boundaries and names to be collected, compiled and disseminated to the international community.

-SALB wishes to thank all the participating National Mapping Agencies for their contribution at all steps including technical guidance, multi-lateral cooperation, advocacy on geospatial information and data contributions.
+SALB wishes to thank all the participating National Mapping Agencies for their contribution including technical guidance, multi-lateral cooperation, advocacy and outreach for geospatial information and data contributions.

 Network of agencies, sponsors and partners